dagongren1997/dagongren1997.github.io/_pages/about.md

 You may reach me at `dutta[at]ucdavis.edu`.
 My office is at MSB 3219.

-We run a couple of reading groups at UC Davis on <a href="https://sites.google.com/ucdavis.edu/quantumalgebragroup" target="_blank">Quantum Algebra</a> and <a href="https://sites.google.com/ucdavis.edu/computationalcomplexitygroup" target="_blank">Computational Complexity</a> in hybrid-mode.
+We run a couple of weekly reading groups at UC Davis on <a href="https://sites.google.com/ucdavis.edu/quantumalgebragroup" target="_blank">Quantum Algebra</a> and <a href="https://sites.google.com/ucdavis.edu/computationalcomplexitygroup" target="_blank">Computational Complexity</a> in hybrid-mode.
 If you'd like to join us kindly drop me an email.